 But without a traditional server how it is even possible?

 In some cases, it is possible to remove a traditional server.
-Instead of calling our server with simple AJAX request we will be calling any of nodes creating the blockchain network (via web3 API).
+Instead of calling our server with a simple AJAX request, we will be calling any of the nodes creating the blockchain network (via web3 API).
 In the next paragraphs, I’ll show you how.

-The simplest scenario is a publicly-available website which is just reading data from a blockchain.
+The simplest scenario is a publicly-available website that is just reading data from a blockchain.
 This is a very common use case for ICO projects.
-There is a website that displays specific information like ICO start/end time, ICO phase dates or value of our token in ETH etc. Such methods are always publicly available and don’t require any operations on your wallet.
+There is a website that displays specific information like the status of the network.
+Such methods are always publicly available and don’t require any operations on your wallet.

 Assuming you have web3 in your dependencies you can simply import it in your module: